 - Parental guidance needs to match the stage of development (e.g., parents shouldn’t try to reason with a toddler that hasn’t developed the capacity to reason yet)

 OK, with that fresh in your mind, let’s refocus our attention to SEO…

 How SEO Stages Are Similar to Child Development Stages

 Just like child development, SEO also develops in clearly defined stages that I’ll walk through in a moment.
 Plus, each stage builds on itself so it’s important to know where you are at any given point in time.
-If you try to skip ahead without completing previous stages, then you’ll likely run into a host a problems.
+If you try to skip ahead without completing previous stages, then you’ll likely run into a host of problems.

 Finally, by knowing which stage you’re in, you’ll know what you need to do to push your SEO forward.
 Think of it like parenting.
-You wouldn’t parent a 5 year old the same way you would a 2 year old.
+You wouldn’t parent a 5-year-old the same way you would a 2-year-old.
 Those children are in completely different stages so they require different parental skills to be effective.
 The same is true when it comes to your SEO!

 Introducing The 3 Stages of SEO

 Right now your business is in one of the following 3 stages of SEO, and as we discussed above, the stage will determine where you need to focus.
 The 3 stages are:

 - Tune-Up stage

 - Build-Up stage